6 Back Stretch Exercises - Increase Flexibility and Range of Motion

 Back stretch exercises are great for sore or strained muscles.
 Elongation is a fantastic way to help create more movement and flexibility.
 That is why people who practice Yoga and Pilates are in such great physical shape, and are extremely physically balanced!
 These programs also promote increasing core muscles, which is a very important part of fitness for your back.

-There are a few ways to incorporate good stretches without even leaving your house.
-Never do anything that makes your back more painful though...
+These stretches are so easy to do, which makes them highly accessible for most everyone.
+There are a myriad of good reasons why your back hurts.
+NEVER do anything that makes your back more painful though...
 Always move away from pain, not towards it!

 Simple Back Stretch Exercises